PTegmark/Scratch-GANPaint/README.md

 ## The blocks playground

-As you may remember from [this tutorial](https://scratch.mit.edu/discuss/topic/336496/) from the section "How to make Scratch Extensions", if you make a change to the scratch-blocks directory and want that change to be reflected in your local version of Scratch, you'll need to:
+As you may remember from [this tutorial](https://scratch.mit.edu/discuss/topic/336496/) from the section "How to make Scratch extensions", if you make a change to the scratch-blocks directory and want that change to be reflected in the Scratch GUI, you'll need to:

-* 1: Open the terminal and run the command "npm run prepublish" within the scratch-blocks directory.
+* 1: Open the terminal, cd into the scratch-blocks directory, and run the command "npm run prepublish" (side note: for this command to work properly, you'll need to be using Python 2 on your computer).
-* 2: Also in the terminal, run the command "npm start" within the scratch-gui directory.
+* 2: Also in the terminal, cd into the scratch-gui directory, and run the command "npm start".

-This typically takes me about 3 minutes to do on my laptop, can be a pretty long time to have to wait just to see what effect your latest change to scratch-blocks had.
-But thankfully, the Scratch team has also created the blocks playground, which lets you view the changes you've made to scratch-blocks almost immediately.
+Now, running these two commands typically takes me about 3 minutes to do on my laptop, which can be a pretty long time to have to wait.
+But thankfully, there is another, faster way to see the effect of your changes to scratch-blocks: using the blocks playground.
+To access the blocks playground, just open the file "scratch-blocks/tests/vertical_playground.html" in your web browser.
+You should see this:

-The blocks playground is a tool that lets you test out your Scratch blocks without having to run "npm run prepublish" in scratch-blocks, and without you having to load scratch-gui.
-To access it, just open the file "scratch-blocks/tests/vertical_playground.html" in your web browser.
+[IMAGE OF BLOCKS PLAYGROUND]

-NOT DONE
+The blocks playground loads only Scratch's blocks and nothing else, which lets you test the changes you've made to scratch-blocks without having to wait for "npm run prepublish" and "scratch-gui" to run.
+If you're working on the GAN Paint extension, a GAN Paint block is already included for you to use.
+If you need to add your own new block to the blocks playground, or if you need to modify an existing block in the blocks playground, you'll need to make changes to the files "scratch-blocks/blocks_vertical/default_toolbox.js" and "scratch-blocks/blocks_vertical/extensions.js".
+For more information, see step 6 of the list of steps for implementing the ganpaint field type in the section "How to make custom field types".